 MFA students' personal interests vary from a strong vessel orientation to sculptural and conceptual art forms in clay.
 Students are encouraged to develop a sense of ceramic history and contemporary art issues through graduate seminars, guest speakers, and art history classes.
 The size of our program allows for considerable interaction between students and faculty.

 The drawing program is designed to provide a wide range of drawing experiences and approaches.
 Class enrollments are limited to ensure one-on-one instruction.
-UofSC has three dedicated drawing studio classrooms (two for general drawing and one for figure drawing) that are available for students both during classes and during off class hours.
+USC has three dedicated drawing studio classrooms (two for general drawing and one for figure drawing) that are available for students both during classes and during off class hours.
 Each studio has a high ceiling, windows, and overhead specialty lighting.
 The drawing faculty are all exhibiting professional artists and excellent teachers who look forward to working with you to achieve your creative potential.
 Numerous visiting and adjunct faculty also teach in the drawing area.

-The painting program is coordinated by two full-time faculty members who are internationally-exhibiting painters.
 The painting program's focus is to create a community in which students can develop as serious committed artists who express themselves through painting.
 Our objective is to expose students to the history and aesthetic breadth of the medium, to challenge them to develop their own initiatives and to pursue excellence.
 Our focus is broad and interdisciplinary, it follows no ideological agenda, yet remains centered in a celebration of the medium of painting.

-The photography program at UofSC is run by Professor Kathleen Robbins.
+The photography program at USC is run by Professor Kathleen Robbins.
 We offer a classroom with print finishing and display areas, two black and white darkrooms with a total of 20 enlargers (including 3 new Saunders 4x5 VCCE's), a film developing area, and a fully equipped lighting studio.
 Digital facilities include: film and flatbed scanners, large-format inkjet printers, piezography and archival inkjet output, a comprehensive ICC profile library, and 20 calibrated E-Mac workstations.
 A selection of cameras and equipment are available for check-out through Media Services.

 In the Studio Art photography program, emphasis is on personal exploration of ideas within the context of contemporary art and critical theory.
 BFA photography students will explore a variety of techniques & concepts including: advanced black & white printing, medium & large-format, studio lighting, digital imaging, non-silver, early processes, critical theory, and career practices.
 At the 400-level, students pursue individual projects in depth and work to create a course web gallery and an editioned portfolio project.
 Additionally, 400-level students complete an individual portfolio and group exhibition.The photography concentration in Studio Art prepares students for a variety of careers including: fine art photographer, educator, curator, critic, gallery owner, and arts administrator.